-If you cannot find an answer to your questions here, you can contact our contest office at any time email@example.com
+If you cannot find an answer to your questions here, you can contact our support office at any time email@example.com

 The following steps need to be taken to apply to The Power of the Arts:

-- Registration opens on 1 April 2022 at thepowerofthearts.de by selecting “application” in the menu.
+- Registration opens on 20 April 2023 at thepowerofthearts.de under the menu item “Bewerbung” / “Application”.

-- You’ll then receive your login info via email.
+- You’ll then receive your login information via email.

-- You can use that info to login and start the application right away.
+- You can use that information to login and start the application right away.

 It is important to us that you use the awardee logo of The Power of the Arts, which makes reference to the sponsor, Philip Morris GmbH, on your website and when information about the winning project is published.

-The Project Office is happy to be at your service for all questions regarding content as well as for technical assistance.
+The Support Office is happy to be at your service for all questions regarding content as well as for technical assistance.
 You can reach it at +49 (0) 30 53 00 29 45, Monday through Friday, between 10 a.m. and 5 p.m. and also via email at firstname.lastname@example.org.

 Please note: The demand for assistance is higher toward the end of the application period, which means waiting times are to be expected.
-Therefore, be sure to contact the Project Office early on with your questions.
+Therefore, do be sure to contact the Support Office as early as possible with your questions.

 The Power of the Arts award for promoting art and culture was initiated by Philip Morris GmbH in 2017.
 The funding as well as the entire infrastructure for the competition is provided by Philip Morris GmbH.
 This award is in no way associated with the company’s products.

 The company’s socio-political commitment is summarized under Corporate Democratic Responsibility.
-Its study “How we really live” (Original German title: “Wie wir wirklich leben”) investigates in partnership with the Rheingold Institute the citizenry’s expectations on politics as well as how they want to be involved in political decision-making processes.
-In Germany’s super election year of 2021, Philip Morris GmbH initiated Power for Democracy, a new award for projects which work to strengthen democracy.
+With its study “How we really live” (Original German title: “Wie wir wirklich leben”), the company investigates in partnership with the Rheingold Institute the citizenry’s expectations on politics as well as how they want to be involved in political decision-making processes.
+In 2021, Philip Morris GmbH initiated Power for Democracy, an award for projects which strive to strengthen democracy.